dbd-challenge/dbdc3/docs/getting_started.md

 For the challenge participants, at the time of the formal-run, dialogue data without dialogue breakdown annotations are provided.
 The participants will submit their dialogue breakdown detection results using their own algorithms.

-## About dialogue data and dialogue breakdown
+## About dialogue data and dialogue breakdown detection

 In each of the dialogue data, each utterance is annotated with dialogue breakdown detection labels.
 There are three types of labels:
 O (not a breakdown), T (possible breakdown), and X (breakdown).
 In the developement data for English, each utterance is annotated by 30 annotators.